 The Issuer was formed in 1993 to continue and expand the business of The Macerich Group, which since 1972 has focused on the acquisition, ownership, redevelopment, management and leasing of regional shopping centers and community shopping centers located throughout the United States.
-The Company currently owns or has ownership interests in 38 regional shopping centers and four community shopping centers located in seventeen states, containing approximately 33.1 million square feet of gross leaseable area ("GLA") (the 42 regional and community shopping centers described above and any shopping centers acquired after the date of this Prospectus are referred to hereinafter as the "Centers").
+The Company currently owns or has ownership interests in 46 regional shopping centers and four community shopping centers located in twenty states, containing approximately 41 million square feet of gross leaseable area ("GLA") (the 50 regional and community shopping centers described above and any shopping centers acquired after the date of this Prospectus are referred to hereinafter as the "Centers").

 The Issuer was organized as a Maryland corporation in September 1993 to continue and expand the business of The Macerich Group, which has been engaged in the shopping center business since 1965.
 The Macerich Group consists of Mace Siegel, Arthur M. Coppola, Dana K. Anderson and Edward C. Coppola (the "Principals") and certain business associates and members of management of the Company.
-The Principals are directors and executive officers of the Issuer and have a combined total of over 100 years of experience in the shopping center business.
+The Principals are directors and executive officers of the Issuer and have a combined total of over 125 years of experience in the shopping center business.

 The Issuer operates through The Macerich Partnership L.P., a Delaware limited partnership (the "Operating Partnership").
 The Issuer has a majority ownership interest in the Operating Partnership and, as the sole general partner, has exclusive power to manage and conduct the business of the Operating Partnership, subject to certain limited exceptions.
-The Issuer conducts all of its operations through the Operating Partnership, three management companies, Macerich Property Management Company, Macerich Manhattan Management Company and Macerich Management Company, all California corporations (the "Management Companies"), and certain single purpose entities (the "Property Partnerships") jointly owned by the Issuer and the Operating Partnership and, in the case of the entities which own the Centers which are not wholly-owned by the Company (the "Joint Venture Centers"), third-party joint venture partners.
-The Operating Partnership owns all of the non-voting preferred stock (generally entitled to dividends equal to 95% of cash flow) of each of Macerich Property Management Company and Macerich Management Company.
-All of the outstanding voting common stock of each of Macerich Property Management Company and Macerich Management Company is owned by the Principals.
-Macerich Manhattan Management Company is a wholly-owned subsidiary of Macerich Management Company.
+The Issuer conducts all of its operations through the Operating Partnership, two management companies, Macerich Property Management Company, LLC, a Delaware limited liability company, and Macerich Management Company, a California corporation (the "Management Companies"), and certain single purpose entities (the "Property Partnerships") jointly owned by the Issuer and the Operating Partnership or solely by the Operating Partnership and, in the case of the entities which own the Centers which are not wholly-owned by the Company (the "Joint Venture Centers"), third-party joint venture partners.
+The Operating Partnership is the sole member of Macerich Property Management Company, LLC.
+The Operating Partnership owns all of the non-voting preferred stock (generally entitled to dividends equal to 95% of cash flow) of Macerich Management Company.
+All of the outstanding voting common stock of Macerich Management Company is owned by the Principals.

-The Company's primary objective is to enhance stockholder value by increasing its Funds from Operations ("FFO") per share, primarily by focusing on the acquisition of potentially dominant franchise regional malls that have internal growth characteristics.
+The Company's primary objective is to enhance stockholder value by increasing its Funds from Operations ("FFO") per share, primarily by focusing on the acquisition, leasing, management and redevelopment of regional and community shopping centers.
+When the Company acquires shopping centers it targets potentially dominant franchise regional malls that have internal growth characteristics.
 The Company's strategy is to increase the net operating income of each acquired property by rolling below-market rents up to market levels as leases expire, expanding the Centers, adding department stores, changing the tenant mix and increasing occupancy levels.
 In addition to its acquisition strategy, the Company also seeks to improve the financial performance of the Centers that it already owns by rolling below-market rents up to market levels as leases expire, increasing occupancy levels, and redeveloping, expanding and renovating the properties.

-The Company's principal executive offices are located at 401 Wilshire Boulevard, No. 700, Santa Monica, California 90401 and its telephone number is (310) 394-6911.
+The Company's principal executive offices are located at 401 Wilshire Boulevard, Suite 700, Santa Monica, California 90401 and its telephone number is (310) 394-6000.